raymondtang310/MajorEclipsePlugin/README.md

 1. In the Package Explorer, open up a java project and click on a java source file that you wish to mutate.
 2. Click on the Mutate button.

-**After clicking on the Mutate button:**
+**Generated Files**

-1. One folder and two files should be generated directly under the java project&#39;s directory:
+One folder and two files should be generated directly under the java project&#39;s directory:

 	i. a folder named mutants
 	ii. a CSV file named killMatrix.csv
 	iii. a log file named mutants.log

 i.
 The mutants folder contains subfolders named &quot;1&quot;, &quot;2&quot;, &quot;3&quot;, etc. Each of these subfolders contains a mutated source file containing the mutant with mutantID equal to the subfolder&#39;s number.
 ii. killMatrix.csv contains information on which mutants were killed by which tests.
 iii. mutants.log contains information on generated mutants.

+**View**

-2. A view named &quot;Mutants&quot; should open up.
+A view named &quot;Mutants&quot; should open up.
 The view should list each mutant by their mutantID.
 To the left of each mutantID should be one of the following images:

 	i. a green plus sign
 	ii. blue circles